 We’re more plugged in than ever: business travelers especially so.
 Make sure your rooms have numerous conveniently located power outlets (guests shouldn’t have to move furniture to locate them).
 Is your property historic and lacking in outlets?
 You can always provide a power extension socket.

-Business travelers want nothing more than a quick and painless check-in process after the hassle of traveling.
+Business travelers want nothing more than a quick, painless, and flexible check-in process after the hassle of traveling.
 Some hotels now offer online check-in with keyless room entry to meet this need.
 If that’s not possible for your property, just make sure you provide a fast check-in service.
 Step one?
 Have someone at the reception desk at all times.

 Nutritious breakfast offerings